Connect with us

 Many of us ought to show further support for the series, at least those of us who really loved it and didn’t want to see it end, by talking about it, and purchasing the seasons, including this final season when it becomes available.
 While it is a joy that DC’s Naomi and an All-American spin-off are coming to the CW, their passing on Painkiller despite a solid premise and cast as well as no more Black Lightning might lead the wrong person to think that there’s some quota: no more than two Black shows on the CW at a time.

 I identify as a womanist.
-I am also gay.
+I also identify queer.
 I am a Black American-Descendant of American Chattel Slavery.
-My pronouns are he/him/his, and I am a comics, tv, movie, and video game stan.
+I am gender fluid and use all probouns, and I am a comics, tv, movie, and video game stan.
 My expertise for comics and related media are DC Comics, Marvel Comics, Archie Comics, and a little bit of others here and there, but I'm hoping to branch out to other, Blacker and indie comics and related content.
 I'm a binge watcher and can talk about shows for days.
 You can find me on YouTube and various other social media platforms as thaboiinblue.

 1 Comment